 © 2007-2011, MidMichigan Health.
 Some Rights Reserved.
 Non-commercial users are welcome to use or distribute the online or print version of this book for educational purposes only.
 The book must be distributed in its entirety and attributed to MidMichigan Health.
 No derivative works are allowed.

 The print edition of the book is available to Michigan schools and libraries free of charge.
-Non-profit organizations that are interested in printing copies of the book for distribution in other communities may contact MidMichigan Health's Marketing Dept. at (800) 999-3199 for more information.
+Non-profit organizations that are interested in printing copies of the book for distribution in other communities may contact MidMichigan Health's Marketing Dept. at (800) 999-3199 or by e-mail for more information.

 Library Catalog Information